Connect with us

 An image showcasing the step-by-step process of cutting in butter: a skilled hand holding a cold stick of butter, a pastry cutter breaking it into pea-sized pieces, and the resulting crumbly mixture in a mixing bowl

-I must confess, cutting in butter is an art.
-It is the secret to achieving that perfect crumb in your baked goods.
+I have to admit, incorporating butter into recipes is a skill.
+It is the key to achieving that ideal texture in your baked treats.

 In this article, I will guide you through the tools needed, different methods, and tips for mastering this technique.
 Together, we will unravel the purpose behind cutting in butter and learn how to avoid common mistakes.